gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 ```

 This matches all the previous ``lm`` output except that we didn't get any
-information on the categories used since ``lm`` didn't know that SEXINDICATOR
+information on the categories used since ``lm`` didn't know that GENDERINDICATOR
 was anything different from other quantitative predictors.

 \indent Now we want to think about what this model means.
 We can write the estimated